 Take the time to write down your goals and your dreams and the things you would like to accomplish.
 Ultimately, a dream not written down is just a wish.
 When you can see what you are aiming for you are much more likely to hit it.
 Set big, scary goals and then, once you’ve written them down, don’t just stuff them in a drawer and forget about them.
 Tape them to your bathroom mirror or stick them to your fridge or write them on a giant poster for your living room.
 Put them someplace you will see them often.
-(If you struggle with goal setting, be sure to get my free goal setting workbook here!)

 I have dreamed about writing a book my entire life, but it wasn’t until I wrote it down as a goal last year that I was finally able to make it happen.
 And quite frankly, seeing it written down scared the bejeebies out of me!
 It was such a BIG goal!
 What if I failed?
 But I re-read that goal almost every single day, and every day I made choices with my time that helped get me a little closer to the finish line.
 Remembering my long-term goal helped me focus my shorter term goals, which helped me plan out my days and which ultimately made it happen.

 Work hard at everything you do.